bmeddeb/gitbench/docs/advanced/datetime-handling.md

 "updated_at": "2023-09-15T12:34:56Z"
 ```

-GitFleet models store these as string fields (`created_at`, `updated_at`, `pushed_at`) to preserve the original format.
+gitbench models store these as string fields (`created_at`, `updated_at`, `pushed_at`) to preserve the original format.
 However, helper methods are provided to convert these strings to Python `datetime` objects when needed.

 ## Converting Strings to Datetime Objects

-GitFleet provides helper methods to convert date strings to `datetime` objects:
+gitbench provides helper methods to convert date strings to `datetime` objects:

 ```python
 # Get repository details